nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Examples:
 * `sadd g/New Gym ex/Endurance at/06/11/2020 0900 t/65` adds a session at gym `New Gym` with exercise type `Endurance` at `06/11/2020 0900hrs` that lasts for `65` minutes.
+The figure above shows the result of a successful execution of this command.
+You might need to set the viewing period to all (`sview p/all`) to see the new session show up in the right panel.

 ### 3.3.2 Editing a Session : `sedit`